daniel5151/embcrusted/README.md

 - RAM usage could be improved by refactoring `String` operations into in-place buffer manipulations, and replacing `Vec`s with static buffers.
 - Binary size could be cut down further by adding feature-flags for specific z-machine version features.
 - It might be possible to shrink the game file down somewhat with some low-overhead decompression at runtime (e.g: [`heatshrink`](https://github.com/atomicobject/heatshrink)).
-I've done some preliminary tests, and while promising, it's not something I'll be integrating into `encrusted-embedded` just yet.
+I've done some preliminary tests, and while promising, it's not something I'll be integrating into `embcrusted` just yet.
 If you're interested in experimenting, take a look at `buffer.rs` :eyes:
 - A quick grep for "FIXME" or "TODO" will probably turn up some things which need fixing :smile:.